srilu0304/jenkins-python-webapp/README.md

 # jenkins-python-webapp
-web app with python for practising jenkins pipeline
+web app with python for practising jenkins pipeline ,multibranch pipeline and webhooks too!!